 - Please do not shake hands with or hug staff however fond you are of them.
-Please try and stay at least 1 m away from staff or other members of the public.
+Please try and stay at least 1 m (preferably 2 m) away from staff or other members of the public.
 If you need to cough or sneeze, do so into a tissue or your sleeve, not into the atmosphere.

-- In many circumstances we may be able to provide some services remotely.
+- In many circumstances we are able to provide some services remotely.
 For example, consultations by telephone.
 If we need to do this the consultation will be chargeable at our usual rate.
 We may ask for photographs and in some cases have live video chats.

 - If you are on long term medication and need repeat prescriptions, please contact us at least one week before you run out.
 We are not currently experiencing any supply problems but that may change.
 Whilst we have stocks, we will allow you to order 30 days more medication than you would normally collect and may in some cases relax the rules about when we next need to see your pet before prescribing medication.

 - We will be happy to post (signed for) most repeat prescriptions to you, once you have ordered and paid.
 There is a charge for postage which you will be informed of when making your order.
 We cannot post controlled drugs.

 - If our emergency service provider must close, we will advise of an appropriate after-hours provider or else may provide such service ourselves.
 In the event of an emergency call the usual surgery number.